Friday, December 26, 2014

 Daddy Cool (Donald Goines, 1974)

 To be honest, I was a bit disappointed with this one.
-I expected our hit-man hero to be a cool Shaft-like bad-ass, but he's more like an ageing guy having lots of problems with his family while running his pool hall.
-Not very cool either - he loses his coolness when returning home from one of his "jobs" and finds his 16-year-old spoiled daughter Janet making out in a car with a young and "thoroughly unlikable" pimp Ronald.
+I expected our hit-man hero to be a cool, Shaft-like badass, but he's more like an ageing guy having many problems with his family while running his pool hall.
+He is not very cool either - he loses his coolness when returning home from one of his "jobs" and finds his 16-year-old spoiled daughter Janet making out in a car with a young and "thoroughly unlikable" pimp, Ronald.
 Daddy Cool gets mad, slaps her, and as a result, she's so pissed at him that she packs her shit and runs away with the unlikable one.
 Soon she ends up whoring on the streets of Motor City, and daddy is not too happy about it.

-It's a quick and entertaining read, but I missed any kind of a style in it.
-Not much of the ghetto noir feeling I had expected, plain dialogues lacking street slang, sloppy and pretty unbelievable story, hardly any characterisation (especially Janet is done poorly), and a bit too sexploitative (five pages long sex scene).
+It's a quick and entertaining read, but I missed any kind of style in it.
+It does not have much of the ghetto noir feeling I had expected, plain dialogues lacking street slang, a sloppy and pretty unbelievable story, hardly any characterisation (especially Janet, which is done poorly), and a bit too exploitative (five pages of sex scene).
 The whole thing just feels like it was put together hastily, which - after reading Goines' biography - can very well be the case.
 Apparently, he wrote mainly to support his heroin addiction and published 9 books in 1974 alone.
 Amazing, big fucking respect!

 3/5